kevinlekiller/kwin-effect-shaders/README.md

 `sudo zypper in -t pattern devel_basis && sudo zypper in cmake extra-cmake-modules kguiaddons-devel kio-devel kwin5-devel kglobalaccel-devel ki18n-devel`

 ## Installing
-After installing, log out and in of the session to load the Plasma desktop effect, or restart KWin.
+After installing, log out and in of the session to load the plugin.
 ### From Source:
     git clone https://github.com/kevinlekiller/kwin-effect-shaders
     cd kwin-effect-shader